Prolux1/MinecraftMarvelMod/README.md

   - The base material for future crafting recipes, tools, and armor.

 - **Block of Vibranium**:
-  - A super resistant Vibranium Block.
+  - A super resistant Vibranium Block made of pure Vibranium.

 ### Planned Features:
 - **Blast Furnace Smelting**: